-Transport: We have transport available for most if not all our walks with handy pickup locations for most people from Dublin.
+We have transport available for most if not all our walks with handy pickup locations for most people from Dublin.

-About Our Walks: Our walks are generally between 3-4hrs which includes time for a bite to eat and taking in the wonderful scenery along the way.
+Our walks are generally between 3-4hrs which includes time for a bite to eat and taking in the wonderful scenery along the way.
 Many of the walks take place based within an hour’s drive or less from Dublin.
 The walks take place in places like the Wicklow Mountains National Park, Glendalough, parts of The Wicklow Way, the Dublin hills and coastal walks also.

 We also organise walks and hikes further afield like a day trip to the Mountains of Mournes, The Cooleys mountains near Carlingford, or the Slieve Blooms.

-Fitness and experience: On the walks there are generally a mixture of fitness and experience levels.
+On the walks there are generally a mixture of fitness and experience levels.
 Some people walk with the club regularly and others when they can.
 We do not split up our groups into different levels and just walk at a pace that is suitable to the group at the time.
 This gives everyone a chance to enjoy the day, its not a race, its more a social and relaxing exercise with wonderful scenery.

 We do however specify on all our walks the level of walk it will be such as easy, moderate or strenuous.

 Easy Walk: Between 5Km – 8Km, Incline not above 200m, 1 – 3hrs, mainly on the flat with some small inclines, (example Coastal walk Bray to Greystones)